Car leasing explained: What is car leasing and how does it work?

 Soft credit check – determines whether you’re likely to be accepted, with no effect on your credit score.
 Won’t confirm acceptance/rejection.

-Hard credit check – determines whether you’ll be accepted, which does have an impact on your credit score.
+Hard credit check – determines whether you’ll be accepted, which impacts your credit score.
 Will confirm acceptance/rejection.

-Depreciation – how much value the car loses over time, so if you take a 2-year lease, we factor the depreciation of the car into the loan amount.
+Depreciation – how much value the car loses over time, so if you take a 2-year lease, we factor the car’s depreciation into the loan amount.

 Early termination – when a customer opts to end the agreement early, which will result in a fee from the lender.

 Initial rental – a starting payment of up to 50% of the lease value, like a deposit.

 Fair wear and tear guide – information on what classes as fair ‘damage’; what the company expects for you to avoid any charges.